RAverbeck/RAA_Analysis/README.md

 </details>

-## Autoren
+## Authors

-Diese Masterclass basiert auf der [ALICE R<sub>AA</sub> Masterclass](http://www-alice.gsi.de/masterclass/) von R. Averbeck, F. Bock, B. Doenigus, Y. Foka, P. Luettig, S. Masciocchi, K. Schwarz, R. Simon, J. Thaeder für die ALICE Kollaboration.
+This Masterclass is based on the [ALICE R<sub>AA</sub> Masterclass](http://www-alice.gsi.de/masterclass/) from R. Averbeck, F. Bock, B. Doenigus, Y. Foka, P. Luettig, S. Masciocchi, K. Schwarz, R. Simon, J. Thaeder for the ALICE Collaboration.

-Die hier vorliegende Version ist eine Kopie [des Repositories von dmuhlhei](https://github.com/dmuhlhei/ALICE_MC_RAA) mit kleineren Änderungen.
+The version available here is a copy with translation to English [of the NTW repository in Münster](https://github.com/NTW-Muenster/alice_mc_raa).